jeffknupp/blog/in_progress/2014-02-03-improve-your-python-examining-pythons-data-structures.md

         * `[element for element in interable]`: as list comprehension over existing iterable
         * `list()`: using `list()` to create an empty list
-        * `list(sequence)`: using list with a sequence to be used as the initial series of values
+        * `list(iterable)`: using `list()` with an iterable to be used as the initial series of values
     * Mutability: `mutable`
     * Ordering: `defined`
+    * When to Use It: Whenever a list of values is needed, especially if the ordering of values is important.
+    * Example Usage: `stooges = ['Larry', 'Moe', 'Curly']` Each element can be retrieved using its zero-based index in the list (i.e. "Moe" is index `1`).
 * Set
     * AKA: "Hash Set", "Unordered Set"
+    * Library: built-in
-    * Contains a series of (possibly) heterogeneous non-duplicated elements.
+    * Description: Contains a series of non-duplicated elements.
 Attempts to insert a duplicate element are ignored
     * What Makes it Special: Each element is hashed as it is added, making *existence checks* quite fast.
 This also prevents multiple copies of the same element from being added.
     * Construction
-        * `set(sequence)`: using `set()` to create a set comprised of the elements of `sequence`.
+        * `set(iterable)`: using `set()` to create a set comprised of the elements of `iterable`.
 Duplicate elements contained in `sequence` are silently removed.
+        * `{1, 2}`: comma-separated list of initital values surrounded by braces
     * Mutability: `mutable`
     * Ordering: `undefined`
 * Tuple
     * AKA: "N-Tuple"
+    * Library: built-in
-    * An immutable sequence of values with a defined iteration order
+    * Description: An immutable sequence of values with a defined iteration order
+    * What Makes it Special: The `tuple` is behind a number of common Python idioms including multiple assignment and returning multiple values from a function.
+    * Construction
+        * `element, element`: comma separated list of elements with or without enclosing parenthesis.
+Note the comma is the operator in this case (not the parentheses)
+        * `tuple(iterable)`: using `tuple()` to construct a tuple from an iterable
+    * Mutability: `immutable`
+ * Frozenset
+    * AKA: "Immutable Set"
+    * Library: built-in
+    * Description: Contains a series of non-duplicated elements.
+Attempts to insert a duplicate element are ignored
+    * What Makes it Special: Like the `set` element is hashed as it is added, making *existence checks* quite fast. `frozenset`s, however, are *immutable* (hence the "frozen" prefix).
+    * Construction
+        * `frozenset(iterable)`: using `frozenset()` to create a set comprised of the elements of `iterable`.
+Duplicate elements contained in `sequence` are silently removed.
+    * Mutability: `immutable`
+    * Ordering: `undefined`
+* Queue